What Type of Monetary Damages Does the Law Provide for in Automobile Accident Cases in IL?

 - Loss of normal life

-Usually, the specific amounts of each of these elements of damages are only determined in situations when a jury is hearing the case, in which case, the jury determines the amount.
-Schaffner v.
-Chicago & North Western Transp.
+The specific amounts awarded for each of the above damages are usually only determined in situations where a jury is hearing the case in a trial, in which case the jury determines the amount s (Schaffner v.
+Chicago N.W.
+Transp.
 Co., 161 Ill.
 App.
-3d 742, 749 (Ill.
+3d 742 (Ill.
 App.
 Ct.
-1st Dist.
-1987).
-In most Illinois car accident settlement cases, a global settlement is usually reached.
-A global settlement agreement includes all types of damages in the settlement amount without naming a specific amount for each portion of damages sought.
+1987)).
+In most Illinois car accident settlements, a global settlement agreement is usually reached in which all types of damages are covered in the settlement amount without allocating a specific amount for each particular element.

-Get Help From Experienced Car Accident Lawyers to Ensure the Value of Your Case is Maximized
+Our Experienced Car Accident Lawyers Can Maximize the Value of Your Case

-Many people injured in Illinois car accident cases believe that they can handle their case on their own.
-While this may be true in a case where damages are minimal, auto accident cases involving serious injuries generally require the work of a lawyer in order for the value of the case to be maximized.
-Rosenfeld Injury Lawyers has helped thousands of people recover the financial compensation they are entitled to following a car accident.
+Some people injured in Illinois car accidents believe they can handle their case on their own.
+While this may be true in a case where damages are minimal, auto accident cases involving serious injuries generally require the work of a skilled accident attorney who can fully maximize the value of the case.
+Rosenfeld Injury Lawyers LLC has helped thousands of people recover the financial compensation they were entitled to following an Illinois car accident.
 All of our cases are handled on a contingency fee basis, meaning there is never any out-of-pocket cost to hire our firm.
 Call us today for a free, no-obligation review of your case.